This post may contain affiliate links.

 If you have self-catering accommodation then look for the specials fridge in the supermarkets where items close to their sell-by date will be sold at heavily reduced prices toward the end of the day.

 Don’t buy bottled beverages and soft drinks, instead carry a water bottle and fill it at your London accommodation.

 We have a full post on where to eat in London on vacation.

 London and cheap accommodation aren’t usually associated, but you don’t need to spend thousands of pounds each night either.
 Shop around and know the areas.

-Quite often areas that are slightly outside the tourist zones, a 5 minute walk even, will have much cheaper and better quality rooms.
+Quite often areas that are slightly outside the tourist zones, a 5-minute walk even, will have much cheaper and better quality rooms.

 Getting 1 expensive room will often be cheaper than two cheaper ones for those of you visiting London on a budget.

-- You can sign up for Airbnb here and if you’re creating a new account ( hint- create a new one with another e mail address) you’ll get around $40 of credits to offset against your booking cost.
+- You can sign up for Airbnb here and if you’re creating a new account ( hint- create a new one with another email address) you’ll get around $40 of credits to offset against your booking cost.

-Other accommodation options to consider .
+Other budget accommodation options to consider in London include: